crystal-community/crystal-ann/README.md

-# crystal-ann
+# Crystal [ANN]

-Your description here
+Announce your new project, blog post, version update or other Crystal resource useful for community.

 ## Installation

-Create a pg database called `demo` and configure the `config/database.yml` to provide the credentials to access the table.
+Create a pg database called `crystal_ann` and configure the `config/database.yml` to provide the credentials to access the table.

 Then: